mowito/mw_lidar_fusion/README.md

 # mw_lidar_fusion

-mw_lidar_fusion is a tool for fusing LiDAR data from two sources.
+mw_lidar_fusion is a tool for fusing LiDAR and PointCloud2 data from upto 4 sources each.

 ## Build instructions
 ```